kubestellar/kubestellar/CONTRIBUTING.md

 We also have a subset of issues we've labeled **[help wanted!](https://github.com/kubestellar/kubestellar/labels/help%20wanted)**

+This repository uses labels to track the triage status of issues.

+#### Default State
+- All newly opened issues start with the `need-triage` label.
+- This indicates the issue has not yet been reviewed by maintainers.

+#### Accepting Triage
+- Once an issue has been reviewed and accepted
+- maintainer can comment:
+/triage-accepted
+- This will:
+- Remove the `need-triage` label
+- Add the `triage-accepted` label

 Your assistance in improving documentation is highly valued, regardless of your level of experience with the project.

 To claim an issue that you are interested in, assign it to yourself by leaving a comment "/assign".
 You may also remove yourself from an issue with "/unassign" in a comment.